CCLancaster/Zen-Up/README.md

 ### Live Link: {insert url}

+## Hackathon Parameters:
+Sparks Joy—Virtual Hackathon
+Come and join us for a joint hackathon involving teams comprised of General Assembly Seattle's immersive classes!
+Bring your ideas to life in just two days, and get valuable experience working in cross-functional teams, all in a virtual environment!

+This hackathon's theme is SPARKS JOY!
+Inspired by Marie Condo's method for tidying, the goal of which is to "create a space that sparks joy."
+From her book, "You can also define things that spark joy as things that make you happy" which is what this hackathon is about!
+You can take it literally and make a tidying app, or maybe an app that helps you figure out what you haven't been using in a while, or maybe a simple app that takes a phrase and puts it out of context.
+Whatever app you do, the goal is that it "sparks joy" in both users and creators.

+Overall, judges will be looking for the following things by discipline:

+UXDI: Is your audience engaged?
+Is this a useful product to your target demographic?
+Was the presentation convincing?
+SEI: How technically complete is the project?
+Does the app work?
+Were you able to execute on the ideas from your team?
+DSI: How did you get your data?
+What did you do with it?
+How did you interface with devs and designers?

 ## Team: Meet The SPARKtasticS
 (TODO: fill in what roles and jobs we took on during this hackathon)
 - Camryn Nicole Kennedy